syncfusion-content/angular-docs/angular/Signature/How-To.md

 ### Save signature image with user defined format

-By default the downloaded image form the signature canvas will be of **png** format.
+By default the downloaded image from the signature canvas will be of **png** format.
 We can define our own format to download the image with **saveImageFormat** property.
 And we can also save the image along with the background by using the **saveWithBackground** property.

 The following code example is used to download drawn image on the Signature component.